pantrypoints/sp/content/en/research/countries/china/xi/chapter-15e.md

 also said that the proletarian revolution differs from other revolutions in that it criticizes itself and grows by criticizing itself.

-Self-revolution has always run through the struggle of the Communist Party of China in the past 100 years.
+Self-revolution has always run through the struggle of the CCP in the past 100 years.
 A history of the Party is a history of the Party's courage to revolutionize itself.
 In the early days of the founding of the party, the resolute struggle against the "left" adventurous mistakes existing in the party before the Long March, against the errors of "left" dogmatism during the Long